UniMath/largecatmodules/README.md

 - A coproduct of presentable half arities is presentable : `Arities/PresentableHArityCoproducts`
+- The binproduct of a presentable half arity with the tautological half-arity is presentable : `Arities/PresentableHArityBinProdR`
 - Equivalence of actions between a raw signature and the coproduct of its half arities : `Arities/RawSigToHAr`
 - pointwise limits and colimits of modules : `Prelims/LModuleColims`